MikaelNaz/MikaelNaz/README.md

 </h1>

 A few words about me :man_technologist:
- - I am in my third year at STANKIN Moscow State Technical University
+ - I'm in my third year at STANKIN Moscow State Technical University
- - I’m currently learning Python and C++
+ - I'm currently learning Python and C++
  - I'm actively seeking internships or projects where I can apply my programming skills and gain practical experience in the industry.

 My technology stack: